mduda-github/EmployeeBook/README.md

 - **Java Swing**: The GUI of the application is built using Java Swing, providing a user-friendly and interactive experience.

-- **Java 8 and Above (JavaScript ES6)**: Modern Java features are leveraged to ensure efficient data handling and manipulation.
+- **Java 8**: Modern Java features are leveraged to ensure efficient data handling and manipulation.

 ## Error Handling